The timetable and description of classes is available for you to view, to see it click here.

 From Stanley Volk

-On 20th May at 12.00 we have “Singing Workshop for all levels”.
-This will include 10 minutes fun warm-up exercises, singing in harmony etc, to be followed by a Sing-Along with the music of Sammy Davis, Nat King Cole, Lena Horne, and Antony Newly.
+There will be a “Singing Workshop for all levels” on 13 May at 12 noon.
+It will include 10 minutes fun warm-up exercises, singing in harmony etc, to be followed by a Sing-Along with the music of Matt Monroe, Sinatra, Tony Bennet and Bing Crosby.
 Come along to sing or just listen.
-We are now interactive”

 To lift your spirits